vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 ## Various rants ##

-_S: If you happen to be in a conversation with people talking about GIMP, but do not know that you are involved, do you come out as GIMP principal developer._
+_S: If you happen to be in a conversation with people talking about GIMP, but they don't know that you are involved, do you come out as the GIMP principal developer._

-**M:** Only if they start talking utter-bullshit.
-It has happened before of course.
+**M:** Only if they start talking utter bullshit.
+It has happened before, of course.
 A guy wanted to convert me to GIMP once and I had to tell him: yeah you don't need to.
 In a non-computer situation, like in private.

 _J: Who is Wilber?_